upenn-cis198/homework4/README.md

 4) Child calls execvp to run process.

 The parent should do the following things.
-1) Wait for child to be ready by calling waitpid on it's pid.
+1) Wait for child to be ready by calling waitpid on it's pid (this waits on the child to send the SIGSTOP to itself (see child actions above)).
 2) Call ptrace_set_options (provided by me) to properly set up ptrace to track all the events we're interested in.
 3) Call ptrace(syscall, child_pid) to let it continue (step #3 on the child).